Oneledger/validator-deployment/README.md

 ### Validator setup ###

-1) Have a Mainnet fullnode running (Please follow above steps to setup fullnode through docker-compose)
+1) Have a Mainnet fullnode running (Currently only mainnet supports validator setup, Please follow above steps to setup mainnet fullnode through docker-compose)

 2) Create an account in the secure wallet